kofiJnr1/kofiJnr1/README.md

 - 👋 Hi, I’m @kofiJnr1
-- 👀 I’m interested in Ghana
+- 👀 I’m interested in Hacking
 - 🌱 I’m currently learning IT
 - 💞️ I’m looking to collaborate on any platform
 - 📫 How to reach me WhatsApp